DanWahlin/CodeWithDanDockerServices/README.md

 1. Enable Kubernetes in Docker Desktop.

-      Note: `You MUST have Docker Desktop` for this particular demo to work.
+      Note: `You MUST have Docker Desktop` for this particular demo to work or another local Kubernetes option such as Minikube.

 1. Do a `production` Docker Compose build (see `docker-compose.yml` for instructions on doing the build) to create the local images
-1. Create the following folder structure on your machine to support the local storage persistent volume and storage class:
+1. Create the following folder structure on your machine to support the local storage persistent volume and storage class (demo type of volume):

       Mac/Linux: `/tmp/data/db`
       Windows:   `c:/temp/data/db`

+1. If you're on Windows go into `.k8s/mongo.deployment.yml` and change the PersistentVolume's local path to `/c/temp/data/db`.
+Save the file.
 1. Open a command-prompt at the root of the project
+1. Run the following to add the database passwords as secrets (yes - these are simple passwords for the demo :-)):

+    `kubectl create secret generic db-passwords --from-literal=db-password='password' --from-literal=db-root-password='password'`

 1. Run `kubectl create -f .k8s` to create the Kubernetes Services, Deployments, Pods, etc.
 1. Once the deployments are applied several pods will be created.
 1. Open the browser and go to http://localhost.
 Read note below.